deepCeadeus/pokeemerald-modern-oras-R/README.md

 This prevents cases where a Pokémon vanishes and later reappears without explanation.

 **Wild-battle note (animation detail):**
 If a wild Pokémon uses U-Turn, it animates as if it leapt/flew away.
 You will see the wild pokemon return out of a thrown pokeball.
-This is intended for now.
-Later, a custom animation may be added that removes the ball for wild encounters.
+This is intended.

 **Encounter table note:**
 You technically should not run into this scenario during normal encounters.
-If you use a randomizer and a wild Pokémon returns from a ball, you may see this behavior.
+If you use a randomizer and a wild Pokémon uses U Turn, you may see this behavior.

 If you want to remove it for alternate animations, you can remove:
-- `switchinanim BS_ATTACKER, TRUE`
+- `switchinanim BS_ATTACKER, TRUE` (this is the pokeball throw)
 - This is found where the script follows the end path for example: `BattleScript_HitEscapeEnd:` , `BattleScript_HitEscapeEnd2` , and  `BattleScript_HitEscapeArenaFaintedMon` path where EXP is resolved and fainted pokemon are handled.

-I set this up because it looks clean in battles where you can’t send anything out.
-Alternativly if this move was added as a TM this will be a non issue.
-(Might migrate things to TM's instead at a later time)
+- How the move **works** is in battle_scripts.s
+- How the move is **animated** is in battle_anim_scripts.s

+I used the switchin animation in the battlescript(battle_scripts.s) because it looks clean and worked well with the move animation script (battle_anim_scripts.s).
+- Might migrate things to TM's instead at a later time.
+Avoids the the wild pokemon flying out of a ball thing completely.

 Tested in:
 - Single Battles
 - Double Battles
 - Battle Frontier formats
 - Battle Arena
+- Battle Tents

 ### Sucker Punch
 - 70 BP
 - 100 accuracy
 Partially adapted from Exalted Emerald.
+Used a SpecialVar like they did.
+Mostly looked at the frame work to adapt it here.
 Includes a custom animation compatible with Modern Emerald assets.

 ### Roost